dstapleton92/this-meets-arrow/README.md

 >#### For Arrow Functions:
 >```
 >1.
+Do not have their own context.
 The reference for *this* will be based on the context of the enclosing lexical scope.
 >```